lakshaysharma14/MarkDown-Previewer/README.md

 # Markdown Syntax Previewer
 ### Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
-Ito n this webapp we will be converting markdown syntax typed in one pane to HTML.
+Ito n this webapp we will be converting markdown syntax to HTML.

 ## Tech Stack Used :-
 ### 1.)
 ReactJs